Taiwan government should lead engagement with China on new measures, senior official says

 But China refuses to speak with Taiwan President Lai Ching-te's administration, saying he is a "separatist", and has rebuffed multiple offers of talks.

-Tsai Ming-yen, head of Taiwan's National Security Bureau, said the primary approach should still be Chinese engagement with the island's government.
+Tsai Ming-yen, head of Taiwan's National Security Bureau, said only the government should be assessing, planning and driving relevant exchanges.

-"Only then can the government conduct proper assessments and planning and drive relevant exchanges - rather than conducting private dealings through inter-party exchanges," he told reporters at parliament.

 China's Taiwan Affairs Office did not immediately respond to a request for comment.